 Here’s a choice that’s good for the planet and your bottom line, so to speak.
 Eco-friendly toilet paper.
 Instead of buying your loo roll in small packs from the supermarket, look at bulk-buy delivery options from social enterprises such as Who Gives A Crap, which donates 50% of its profits to help build toilets for communities that need them.
 Packaged in plastic-free paper (which can double up as stylish gift wrap – you’re welcome), its 100% recycled roll brings a whole new meaning to the phrase ‘wipe clean’.

 Ever since David Attenbrough raised the alarm in Blue Planet II, single-use plastic has become the villain of our shopping baskets.
 Swerving it isn’t always easy – especially during these hyper-hygienic times – but some simple swaps can help you cut down your consumption.

 For example, buy retro bar soap rather than bottles of liquid handwash.
 Soap Folk’s All Kinds Offcuts Selection is a lucky dip of five beautiful organic scented soaps, packaged in a recyclable brown paper bag.
-Likewise, try solid shampoos [link to best shampoo bars] and deodorants (Lush makes some great options), and skip shower gel in favour of a bar (Aesop’s Body Cleansing Slab, £17 might be spendy, but it lasts for – no lie – six months).
+Likewise, try solid shampoos and deodorants (Lush makes some great options), and skip shower gel in favour of a bar (Aesop’s Body Cleansing Slab, £17 might be spendy, but it lasts for – no lie – six months).
 The bonus is taking them all on holiday without worrying about liquid restrictions.

 10. Repair, reuse, recycle, reduce